Fort Lowell (Tucson, Arizona): Fort Lowell Park

 The fort lay in ruins for many years and many of its adobe structures went into disrepair.
 Some of the portions of the fort were sold to the families in Tucson.
 Among the families which acquired in 1928, large portions where the fort was situated was the Adkins family.
 The Adkins family established a steel tank manufacturing business on the site.
-In 2006, the family handed over the site (known as the Adkins Parcel) to the City of Tucson.
+In 2006, Jim Campbell, a local developer, purchased the property (known as the Adkins Parcel) and then traded the property to the City of Tucson.
+The City and County had been attempting to purchase the Adkins Parcel for over 30 years.
 In 2009, the city in association with Pima County created a Master Plan for the creation and development of what was to become the Fort Lowell Park.
 The park features ball fields, tennis and racquetball courts, a large public swimming pool, and the Fort Lowell Museum dedicated to Fort Lowell's days as an active military installation.
 Fort Lowell also includes a large pond.

-Tucson purchased the former Adkins property immediately west of Craycroft Road on which the last of the original officers' quarters stand.
+The Adkins Parcel that Tucson purchased from Jim Campbell lies immediately west of Craycroft Road where the last of the original officers' quarters stand.
 Plans indicated that they would be open to the public as a museum.
 However, high levels of lead paint were found and the buildings were not opened.
 On the north end of the former Adkins parcel stands a pile of large stones that, according to local lore, formed a wall of the guardhouse in which Geronimo was kept prior to his removal from Arizona.

-The Fort Lowell Museum is a branch museum of the Arizona Historical Society, and is located in the reconstructed Commanding Officer's quarters.
+The Fort Lowell Museum is located in the reconstructed Commanding Officer's quarters and is run by the Tucson Presidio Trust which also runs the Presidio San Agustín del Tucsón.
 Exhibits focus on military life on the Arizona frontier.
 The Fort Lowell Historic District is the neighborhood located on or near Fort Lowell.
 It is set aside as a historic district.

 Fort Lowell is the historical setting of the 1957–1958 syndicated Western television series, Boots and Saddles, starring John Pickard, Patrick McVey, and Gardner McKay.

 A reconstructed Fort Lowell was featured in the 1972 film Ulzana's Raid, starring Burt Lancaster.
 However, the reconstructed fort was actually built in an area just southwest of the Santa Rita Mountains, near Nogales, Arizona.